 - 1. Open the System Folder on your startup disk. - 2.
-Locate the System file icon and open it. - 3.
-Locate the icon of the font you want to remove and drag it out of the System window and out of the System Folder window. - 4.
-Close the System window and the System Folder window.
+Locate the Fonts folder and open it. - 3.
+Locate the icon of the font you want to remove and drag it out of the Fonts window and out of the System Folder window. - 4.
+Close the Fonts window and the System Folder window.